 Olive Tanagers (Chlorothraupis carmioli

-The Olive Tanager (Chlorothraupis carmioli), also known as Carmiol’s Tanager (but see taxonomic info further down), is a species of bird traditionally placed in the family Thraupidae (Tanagers), though some recent evidence suggests it is better placed in Cardinalidae (Cardinals).
+The Olive Tanagers (Chlorothraupis carmioli), also known as Carmiol’s Tanager (but see taxonomic info further down), is a species of bird traditionally placed in the family Thraupidae (Tanagers), though some recent evidence suggests it is better placed in Cardinalidae (Cardinals).
+For more information, see our guide on birds.
+For more information, see our guide on backyard birds.
+For more information, see our guide on birds of prey.

 It is often split into two species:

-• Olive Tanager (C. frenata; monotypic).
+- Olive Tanagers (C. frenata; monotypic).
 Found locally in the Andes of Colombia, Ecuador, Peru, and Bolivia.

 Habitat